enormego/EGOUICache/README.markdown

 		* `EGOUICacheSetCacheTimeoutOneDay();`
 		* `EGOUICacheSetCacheTimeoutOneHour();`

+*	`EGOUICacheCancel();`
+	*	Cancels one level of caching.
+This should be called if data hasn't yet loaded or something isn't what it's expected to be.
+The image returned by `EGOUICachedDrawing()` will be nil.

 # Example

 Let's say you have a button that gets drawn a bunch of times, that uses intensive blending, and really only needs to be drawn once since the text rarely changes: